Connecting First Foods and conservation

 For the Coast Salish people of Western Washington, Oregon and British Columbia alone, there are more than 300 types of First Foods, from well-known staples like Chinook salmon, wapiti (elk) and camas root, to lesser known species including goose-neck barnacles and eulachon (candlefish, a type of smelt).
 The Interior Salish and Sahaptin peoples of central British Columbia, the northern Rocky Mountains and central Washington and Oregon’s Columbia Basin have their own First Foods, some of which overlap with coastal peoples, but also inland species such as bison, pronghorn antelope and wapato (a type of wild potato).

 Across each of these ethnic and linguistic groups, there are important health benefits associated with First Foods, and they’re also vital to sustaining Indigenous cultures.

 “Even if we’re present here as humans, our identity leaves when those foods dwindle,” Segrest said.

-The reservation of the Muckleshoot Indian Tribe is nestled between the Green and White rivers, two key watersheds for our Central Cascades Watersheds Restoration program working to connect and restore wildlands from the Alpine Lakes Wilderness to Mount Rainier.
+The reservation of the Muckleshoot Indian Tribe is nestled between the Green and White rivers; key areas for our Central Cascades Watersheds Restoration program , which works to connect and restore wildlands from the Alpine Lakes Wilderness to Mount Rainier National Park.
 In our efforts to restore quality habitat on this landscape, we’re supporting First Foods including elk, huckleberries and several species of salmon.
 Our staffer Laurel Baum is working with Muckleshoot staff, state and federal agencies, recreation groups and others to restore healthy meadows and open areas of the forest essential for elk, as well as the clean water and healthy streams that wild salmon and trout rely on for spawning and rearing.

 First Foods and Conservation

 Since the early days of Conservation Northwest, Indigenous peoples have been vital partners in our work.
 We support Indigenous Rights and Title, including the treaty rights of these sovereign nations.

 As we strengthen our relationships with our tribal and First Nations partners, we’re making conscious efforts to educate ourselves on tribal sovereignty, including attending a Treaty Rights 101 training with the Tulalip Tribes (learn more in this handout on supporting Treaty Rights and Tribal Lifeways), and integrating TEK within our program work.

 First Foods Symposium